When Shoplifting Is A Felony: Retailers Back Harsher Penalties For Store Theft

 Karny had never seen such a case before.
 But they've cropped up in some states.
 A woman battling cancer was sentenced to at least 10 months in prison in Pennsylvania after stealing some $100 worth of groceries.
 A man in Tennessee was sentenced to 12 years in prison after he faked the return of $39 worth of items he had taken off store shelves.
 A man in Arizona was charged with a felony after getting caught stealing items worth less than $10.

 Prosecutors point to the offenders' lengthy criminal histories as factors for their serious sentences.
-Public defenders say they are people trapped in the cycle of the criminal-justice system.
+Public defenders say they are people trapped in the cycle of the criminal justice system.

 "Shoplifting may be a problem, an issue that needs to be dealt with, but in our society, the only answer we have apparently is — let's put people in prison for long periods of time," said Jonathan Harwell, a public defender in Tennessee known for his work on "Walmart burglary" cases.
 "We're the only country in the world that does it on the scale that we do it.
-It doesn't seem to be working and it ruins people's lives.
+It doesn't seem to be working, and it ruins people's lives.
 And why are we doing that?"

 The punishment